 About Senshoku, dyeing and weaving (染織)

 Senshoku is the Japanese technique and craft of dyeing and weaving cloth and other textile products.
-By using the technique of Senshoku, we can make traditional Japanese costumes and beautiful kimonos by dyeing and weaving the cloths that are essential to our lives.
+By using the Senshoku method, we can make traditional Japanese costumes and beautiful kimonos by dyeing and weaving the clothes that are essential to our lives.

 The beginning of Senshoku, dyeing and weaving